osamamuhammad3623/XML_editor/README.md

 # XML Editor built with C++ & Qt for GUI
 ## Supports the following features:
-1. Check if tags are balanced.
+1. Check if tags are balanced, and written correctly
 2. Format/Prettify the XML file.
 3. Minify.
 4. Display file contents before & after each process.